 When You Should Call a Pro

 As we mentioned, keeping your air conditioning system running smoothly and efficiently requires proper, consistent maintenance and service needs.
-While most of the problems we discussed can be easily fixed at home, some problems require the attention of a certified technician.
+While most of the problems we discussed can be easily fixed at home, some issues require the attention of a certified technician.
 They have the knowledge and experience to diagnose the problem quickly and get your system up and running safely.

 Here are some tips on contacting a pro...